Italian Turkey Tortellini Soup

 - Stuffed Turkey Breast from Never Enough Thyme

 Like this turkey soup recipe?
-Pin it!
+Save it to Pinterest!

 - 8 c. turkey broth or chicken broth